 How to Cook a Spiral Ham

-A spiral ham is usually fully cooked, which means it's ready to serve without doing another thing.
-Baking a spiral ham dries it out and causes it to lose flavor.
+This is a fully cooked ham recipe, which means it's ready to serve without doing another thing.
+Baking a spiral ham can dry it out and cause it to lose flavor.
 Resist the urge to crank up the oven!

 Honey Baked Ham Company recommends you let the ham sit at room temperature for 30 minutes before serving.
 Afterwards, slather it with glaze which provides all the warmth it needs.
 It's juicy, savory and delicious!

-If you prefer to warm it up, set the oven to 200 degrees.
-Wrap ham in aluminum foil and place it in a large baking dish.
+If you prefer to warm it up, set the oven to 200 degrees F. Wrap ham in aluminum foil and place it in a large baking dish or roasting pan.

-This brown sugar glaze is the best part of the recipe!
-It's both sweet and savory, which compliments the saltiness of ham perfectly.
+This brown sugar glaze is both sweet and savory, which perfectly compliments the flavor of a tender ham.

 Add brown sugar and maple syrup to a skillet or pot on the stove.
 Blend in the apple cider, orange juice, zest, mustard, garlic, cinnamon and cloves.
 Stir constantly for 3 minutes over medium heat until brown sugar is melted.